Rochford: Peculiar People

-James Banyard was buried in the graveyard of St Andrew's, Rochford.

 First World War

-Nearby Southend Airport started life as a grass fighter station in World War I. The site was founded in the autumn of 1914 when farmland between Westbarrow Hall and the Great Eastern railway line at Warners Bridge 2+1/2 mi north of Southend Pier was acquired for RFC training purposes.
+Nearby Southend Airport started life as a grass fighter station in World War I. The site was founded in the autumn of 1914 when farmland between Westbarrow Hall and the Great Eastern Railway line at Warners Bridge 2+1/2 mi north of Southend Pier was acquired for RFC training purposes.
 Training continued until May 1915 when the site, known also as Eastwood, was taken over by the RNAS to become a Station (night) in the fight against intruding Zeppelins.

 Second World War

 Southend Airport was opened on the site on 18 September 1935.
 As World War II approached it was requisitioned by the Air Ministry in August 1939 for use as a fighter airfield by No.11 Group RAF.
 RAF Rochford was a satellite station for RAF Hornchurch and was primarily a fighter base, home mainly to Supermarine Spitfire and Hawker Hurricane aircraft.
 Rochford airfield was accompanied by a radar base in Canewdon (around 4 mi away).
-Due to the presence of the airfield Rochford was bombed a number of times during the war.
+RAF Rochford was bombed a number of times during the war.

 It was returned to civilian service on 31 December 1946.

 Geography

-The town is just to the north of Southend-on-Sea, but is sufficiently separated from both Southend and Rayleigh and continues to preserve its own identity.
+The town is just to the north of Southend-on-Sea, and is separated from both Southend and Rayleigh.

 Governance

-The Member of Parliament for Rochford and Southend East is James Duddridge (Conservative).
+The Member of Parliament for Rochford and Southend East is Bayo Alaba (Labour).
 An electoral ward in the same name exists.
 At the 2011 Census this ward had a population of 7,695.
+The Area of Rochford District (inc. Rayleigh, Hockley, Hawkwell) is also represented in Parliament and the Member of Parliament for Rayleigh and Wickford is Mark Gino Francois (Conservative).

 Landmarks

-Rochford Hall is partly privately owned by a family which live within the building, along with the golf course who also own a part of it as their clubhouse.
-In 1525, Henry VIII awarded Thomas Boleyn the title of Viscount Rochford.
-Rochford Hall subsequently became the home of Mary Boleyn, sometime mistress of Henry VIII and (probably elder) sister of Queen Anne Boleyn, during Mary's second marriage to Sir William Stafford.
+Rochford Hall is privately owned by Rochford Hundred Golf Club.
+The Corn Exchange, now home to the local branch of the Women's Institute, was completed in 1866.

 Leisure

-Rochford Council are in partnership with Virgin Active in running Clements Hall Leisure Centre and Rayleigh Leisure Centre.
+Clements Hall Leisure Centre is managed by Fusion Lifestyle, for Rochford District Council.

+The Roach Valley Way is a 23-mile (37 km) circular path centred on Rochford and the River Crouch and River Roach estuaries.

 Sport

-Rochford Hundred Rugby Club was formed in 1962 and as of 2019 play in London & South East Premier—level 5 of the English rugby union system.
+Rochford Hundred Rugby Club was formed in 1962 and, as of 2019, play in London & South East Premier—level 5 of the English rugby union system.

 Rochford Town Football Club are a non-league side who play in the second division of the Essex Olympian Football League.

-Rankin’s Cricket Club was established in 1881 and play in the T Rippon Mid Essex League.
+Rankin's Cricket Club was established in 1881 and play in the T Rippon Mid Essex League.